myTerminal/book-summaries/transform-your-habits-_-james-clear.md

 Bad habits are caused by two things: stress and boredom.

-You can teach yourself new and healthy ways to deal with stress and boredom, which you can then substitue in place of your bad habits.
+You can teach yourself new and healthy ways to deal with stress and boredom, which you can then substitute in place of your bad habits.

 All of the habits that you have right now - good or bad - are in your life for a reason.
 In some way, these behaviors provide a benefit to you, even if they are bad for you in other ways.
 These benefits extend to smaller bad habits as well.

 It's very difficult to simply eliminate bad habits as they provide some type of benefit in your life.
 Hence you need to  **replace a bad habit with a new habit** that provides a similar benefit.

 You can **cut out as many triggers as possible**, the ones that lead to your bad habits.
 Change the environment and you can change the outcome.